 A lot more than the games, by design.
 Officially, the Witcher show is based directly on the books, not the games.
 That said, the show takes some liberties, particularity with timing.
 To more naturally introduce viewers to Geralt and the world around him, Season 1's story is a combination of The Last Wish's short stories and the beginning of Ciri's arc in Sword of Destiny.

-It's a bit confusing, the Netflix put together a gorgeous timeline map to keep it all straight (spoiler warning for the books, obviously).
+The first season was confusing for some folk, so Netflix put together a gorgeous timeline map to keep it all straight (spoiler warning for the books, obviously).
 The second season is much more linear and easy to understand, with a few adaptations to stories here and there.

 Where can I get all these books?